Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Experiments

 Table~\ref{tab:compare-en} presents the degree of democratization for tasks across languages under both zero-shot learning and few-shot learning, and we further summarize it in Figure~\ref{fig:radar}(b) by averaging all scores per task regardless of the setting and model differences.
-We can observe that \our{} leads to higher democratization scores in general, which means our method can reduce the performance gap between languages and improve the overall multilingual capability of LLMs.
-Particularly for MGSM, XCOPA, and MKQA, \our{} can greatly narrow the gap between different languages with the best language.
-As for XNLI and PAWS-X, our \our{} can generally improve performance in multiple languages, except for the zero-shot learning of \texttt{text-davinci-003}, where the overall performance of the baseline is consistently lower but the gap between languages is smaller as shown in Tables~\ref{tab:xnli} and~\ref{tab:pawsx}.
+We can observe that XLT leads to higher democratization scores in general, particularly for XCOPA, and MKQA.
+As for MGSM, XNLI, and PAWS-X, our XLT can improve performance in multiple languages, where the overall performance of the baseline is consistently lower but the gap between languages is smaller as shown in Tables~\ref{tab:mgsm}, \ref{tab:xnli}, and~\ref{tab:pawsx}.
+In conclusion, our method can reduce the performance gap between languages and improve the language democratization of LLMs.